This guidance applies to staff and students (undergraduate, taught post-graduate, and post-graduate researchers).

 Research in the UK

-In accordance with Government advice and University policy on reducing social contact, the University Research Ethics Committee has agreed the following measures for non-clinical research involving human participants, effective immediately:
+The University Research Ethics Committee has agreed the following measures for non-clinical research involving human participants, effective immediately:

 Researchers from the University of Dundee travelling overseas to carry out research

 - Staff travelling overseas to undertake research should consult the Safety Services SharePoint pages and complete the relevant risk assessment form for staff working overseas.
 Staff may seek advice from the School’s Health and Safety Advisor, as appropriate.

 - Partner(s) should undertake health and safety risk assessment prior to conducting research and sharing data that will be used by University of Dundee staff.
 The University should be assured that relevant steps have been taken but cannot insist on partners following our Health and Safety processes.
 The exception to this would be where there was a contract in place which stipulated that the partner complied with UK Health and Safety regulations.
 Thus, the partner(s) should be conducting their own health and safety risk assessment unless there is a contract in place which dictates otherwise.